howard-tzw/vue-select/docs/docs/guide/accessibility.md

    > textbox.
 The inline completion string is visually highlighted and has a
    > selected state.

-   🚧 Vue Select does not yet support this configuration, but it is on the roadmap [#865](https://github.com/sagalbot/vue-select/issues/865). 🚧
+   🚧 Vs Vue3 Select does not yet support this configuration, but it is on the roadmap [#865](https://github.com/sagalbot/vue-select/issues/865). 🚧